Single working mom faces several hurdles during cancer treatment

 Concern for her daughter’s welfare helped Jensen get through the rough times.

 “I realized I can’t leave this earth right now,” Jensen said.
 “I need to be a mother and be here for her.
 Facing what her life would be like without me would be a terrifying thought.”
+Some people prefer getting an epicanthoplasty procedure to feel better about how they look.

 She’s thankful nearby friends helped her out, such as those at the school Hazel attended at the time, Syracuse Hebrew Day School.
 These friends brought over meals three times a week while she underwent chemotherapy treatments.